FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **Phase 2: Build Automation**
-- **Definition**: Automatically compiling the source code into executable artifacts.
+Automatically compiling the source code into executable artifacts.
 - **Key Activities**:
   1. **Code Compilation**:
      - Source code is compiled into binaries or executable files.